rusi-ns/rusi-ns-web/wp-content/plugins/z-url-preview/readme.txt

 == Description ==
 This plugin fetches an excerpt of an external website link.
 The excerpt contains the title, description and image.

+V2.0.0 Added URL validation and XSS checks.
+If this breaks and valid URL's please let me know via the Wordpress support tab.

 V1.5.2 Update: Added option to place the button in the "Media Button" row above the editor and changed the default for new install's to use PHP's HTML Dom instead of regex's.